-- China's share in all solar PV manufacturing stages exceeds 75%, which is more than double its 36% share in global PV demand. - In cells and modules production, China faces some competition from Southeast Asia.
-Mostly from Vietnam, Malaysia, and Thailand. - North America and India are projected to get more involved in wafers, cells, and modules production by 2027.
+- China's share in all solar PV manufacturing stages exceeds 75% - more than double its 36% share in global PV demand. - In 2025, solar module manufacturing in the United States surpassed 50 GW of capacity - U.S. solar and storage manufacturing has reached \$40.6 billion since Q3 2022 - China faces cells and modules competition from Vietnam, Malaysia, and Thailand. - With increased incentives, North America and India are projected to scale wafer, cell, and module production by 2027.